-Two properties, L-Lake Conservation Area and the Ausable River Cut Conservation Area have been designated as Important Birding Areas (IBA) by IBA Canada.
+Four properties, L-Lake Conservation Area, Ausable River Cut Conservation Area, Forest Dunes and Ipperwash Dunes & Swales have been designated as Important Bird and Biodiversity Areas (IBA) by IBA Canada.
 Considering the natural habitat the trails go through and the proximately to lots of water, their is an abundance of birds along the trails.

 Take a hike, bring binoculars or a camera, there's lots to see along the trails and enjoy the scenery!